frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table stores records of patient encounters, which are specific interactions between a patient and a healthcare provider at a medical facility.
-It captures essential information about each visit, such as the date, type of visit (e.g., check-up, emergency), and its current status.
-This table acts as a central transactional record, linking patients to the providers who treated them and the organizations where the care was delivered.
-Each encounter serves as the basis for subsequent billing activities, as indicated by its connection to the claim line table.
-The structure allows the business to track patient visit history, manage provider schedules, and initiate the revenue cycle for services rendered.
+This table acts as a central record for patient-provider interactions within a healthcare setting, storing details for each visit or encounter.
+It documents who the patient was, which provider they saw, where the encounter took place, and on what date.
+This table links patients, providers, and healthcare organizations together for a specific event and serves as the foundational record for subsequent activities, such as medical billing, as indicated by its relationship with claim lines.
+The presence of 'encounter_type' and 'status' fields suggests it supports a structured workflow for managing different kinds of patient visits from scheduling through completion.

 Relationships:
 This table references organization, references patient, references provider. and is referenced by claim_line.